puntoclassic/django-menu/README.md

 # shop-django

-Example of ecommerce developed with Django
+Example of ecommerce developed with Django.
+** ONLY LEARNING PURPOSE ** NON COMMERCIAL PROJECT